Integrated Ocean Drilling Program Archive

 Marine Geology Data

-Ocean Drilling Data
+International Ocean Drilling Data Archive

-NGDC operates a parallel archive for data from the Ocean Drilling Program (ODP) and Deep Sea Drilling Project (DSDP) through an agreement with the National Science Foundation (NSF).
+NGDC operates the long-term archive for data from geologic samples collected during the Deep Sea Drilling Project (DSDP), Ocean Drilling Program (ODP), and from U.S. expeditions of the Integrated Ocean Drilling Program (IODP) and International Ocean Discovery Program (IODP), through an agreement with the National Science Foundation (NSF).

 Two composite DSDP data reports published by NGDC as part of the World Data Center Report series are also available (see links at left).